This is Where You Start When You Think Your Child May Need a Therapist

 There are many resources available in Champaign County for families who do not have insurance, or are on Medicaid.
 Some of these offer sliding scale fees for those who qualify.
 Champaign-Urbana Public Health District has compiled a list of resources that can help adolescents and children in the Champaign-Urbana area find affordable mental health services.

-- If you are an employee at the University of Illinois, see if you are eligible for the Family and Staff Assistance Program.
+- See if your employer has an Employee Assistance Program.
+Carle’s Resolutions Employee Assistance Program (EAP) which helps Carle & Health Alliance employees and household members also has contracts with other employers in town.
+If you are an employee at the University of Illinois, see if you are eligible for the Family and Staff Assistance Program.
 This is a free program available to those who qualify.
 This is a short-term solution.

 - Rosecrance offers outpatient mental health services for young adults and children; accepts Medicaid.